Adjunct Bios A-C

 Mr. Brooks earned his MS of Social Work from Columbia University in 1994.
 Mr. Brooks also completed Columbia University's Non-Profit Management Program and Harvard University's Executive Leadership Program.

-Originally from Ireland, Gillian O’Shea Brown, LCSW is psychotherapist, EMDR certified practicioner and complex trauma specialist.
-She is a doctoral candidate at NYU’s Silver School of Social Work and has previously served as a clinical affiliate of the Integrative Trauma Program at the National Institute for the Psychotherapies.
-She is the author of the forthcoming book ‘Healing Complex Postraumatic Stress Disorder – A Clinican’s Guide’ due for release later this year and has a special interest in the research of relational trauma.
+Originally from Ireland, Dr. Gillian O’Shea Brown, LCSW is a psychotherapist, EMDR certified practitioner and complex trauma specialist.
+Dr. O'Shea Brown completed her doctoral studies at NYU’s Silver School of Social Work, this research focused upon attachment injury acquired through childhood-related traumas and the treatment of complex layered trauma through integrative healing techniques.
+Dr. O'Shea Brown previously served as a clinical affiliate of the Integrative Trauma Program at the National Institute for the Psychotherapies.
+She is the author of the Vogue featured book ‘Healing Complex Postraumatic Stress Disorder – A Clinican’s Guide’ and has a special interest in the research of relational trauma.
 She maintains a private practice in Manhattan, NY.

-O’Shea Brown, G. (in press).
-Healing Complex Posttraumatic Stress Disorder: A Clinician’s Guide, New York, Springer
+O’Shea Brown, G. (2021).
+Healing Complex Posttraumatic Stress Disorder: A Clinician’s Guide, New York, Springer Nature

 O’Shea, G. (2012).
 ‘An Exploration of the views of Young Adults aged 18+ on the YMCA Ground Floor Open Youth Space’, School of Applied Social Studies, University College Cork